femmerling/EmeraldBox/readme.md

 # Description

-EmeraldBox is a boilerplate for developing Flask-based web applications.
+EmeraldBox is a boilerplate framework for developing Flask-based web applications.
+It is based on Flask and several basic packages commonly used in developing web applications are included.
+EmeraldBox also provides a structure to Flask applications since currently there are no standardized approach to structuring applications.

+# Motivation
-Currently there are no complete all in one package available that meets my requirements for  developing web applications using Flask on a non-GAE platform.
+Currently there are no complete all in one package available that includes common packages for developing web applications using Flask on a non-GAE platform.
 Therefore I set this repo up with packages that I'll use on my projects.
+The tool includes database management tools based on SQLAlchemy and is designed to give ease for developers in managing database and migrations.

 # Installed packages